microsoft/pxt/docs/targets/pxtarget.md

-        autoRun?: boolean;          // automatically run program after a change to its code stopOnChange?: boolean;     // stop execution when user changes code headless?: boolean;         // whether simulator should still run while collapsed hideSim?: boolean;          // whether the simulator should be rendered
+        autoRun?: boolean;          // automatically run program after a change to its code stopOnChange?: boolean;     // stop execution when user changes code headless?: boolean;         // whether simulator should still run while collapsed

         // buttons and parts
         hideRestart?: boolean;      // hide the restart button